Pressurized Water in the New World

 The Aztecs and other Nahuatl speakers called it ōllamaliztli,

-the Mayans of the Classic Era called it pitz.
+the Mayan speakers of the Classic Era called it pitz.

 The form has changed very little over 2,700 years.